Part of being a technology industry leader is knowing when and how people use their devices. The short answer? All the time, and a LOT.

 There are many apps available to help users break their screen dependency and reduce distractions.

 Forest app uses gamification to help you break the screen habit by setting a timeframe when you don’t want to use your phone.
 The app plants a digital seedling that slowly grows into a tree.
 The tree withers if you check your phone before your time is up.

 Flipd app removes your phone distractions by locking you out of your phone apps during a timeframe that you designate.
 Or it can also do a “light lock,” which encourages you to stay off your phone, but still allows you to use it if you want to.

 You can also manually move all your phone apps into one digital folder on your phone.
 By not seeing the apps, you’ll be less distracted and tempted to use them, but will still be able to use them if you need to.

-Want more guidance on how best to use (or not use) your technology?
-Soluto is the easiest way to get more from your tech.
-More than tech support, Soluto is easy, instant access to a tech expert, to solve any technology issue you could ever have with almost any device you’ll ever own.
+Want more guidance on how best to use your technology?
+Our tech experts can help.
+More than tech support, Tech Help is easy, instant access to a tech expert, to solve any technology issue you could ever have with almost any device you’ll ever own.